 Sample kits may be obtained from the Pierce County Public Health Department.
 If samples come back as having unsafe levels of bacteria present, it is recommended that the well be disinfected again and then re-sampled.
-Information on how to perform well sanitizing and sampling can be obtained from the health departmentor on the Department of Natural Resources web site at: http://dnr.wi.gov/org/water/dwg/flood.htm
+Information on how to perform well sanitizing and sampling can be obtained from the health department or on the Department of Natural Resources web site at: https://dnr.wisconsin.gov/topic/Wells/flood.html

 Here are some other important tips for homeowners when cleaning and repairing their flood-damaged homes: